Links on Android Authority may earn us a commission. Learn more.

 Restoring from a local backup

-Change the name of it so it has the word BACKUP in it, so msgstore_BACKUP.db.crypt14.
-Find the file in that folder that you want to restore (likely the most recently dated one) and change the name of it to the previous file.
+Change its name, so it has the word BACKUP in it, so msgstore_BACKUP.db.crypt14.
+Find the file in that folder that you want to restore (likely the most recently dated one) and change its name to the previous file.
 In this case, it would be msgstore.db.crypt14.

 Now uninstall WhatsApp, reinstall it, and go through the initial setup again.
 When it comes time to restore a backup, since there’s no Google Drive backup to detect, it will detect the local storage version instead.